Fundamental Makeup Technique

 Students learn how to build a winning portfolio and plan their marketing strategy.

-35 clock hoursThe theatrical makeup course prepares students for work in the performing arts including musicals, operas, ballets and live concerts.
+Many students want to work in the performing arts including musicals, operas, ballets and live concerts.
 Students learn the principles of stage makeup including technical terminology and lighting effects.
 They learn the makeup techniques designed for small black box theaters and large proscenium stages.
 Many artists work professionally as body painters.
 This course teaches the different airbrushing and brush techniques used in body painting.
 This course includes an application of specific looks such as Clown, Kabuki, Geisha, Skull, Animal, Day of the Dead Masks, and Cirque du Soleil.